jexia/docs/docs/ums/README.md

 }' "https://$PROJECT_ID.app.jexia.com/ums/signup" | jq .
 ```

-Below you can find possible errors:
+Below you can find possible errors that may be returned:

 |Code | Description|
 |-----|------------|